 The 12-month stipend (renewable) for both MSc studies will be available subject to adequate progress.
 Funding will include resources to conduct field work where necessary.
 Stipend and support will be negotiable.

 Start date:

-The successful candidate is expected to start in February 2023 (negotiable).
+The successful candidate is expected to start in January or February 2023 (negotiable).

-Please send your application per e-mail on/before to Prof Dr Klaus Kellner (Klaus.Kellner@nwu.ac.za).
+Please send your application per e-mail on/before 10 December 2022 to Prof Dr Klaus Kellner (Klaus.Kellner@nwu.ac.za).